Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-A decrease in the concentration of immunoglobulin A indicates a lack of humoral and local immunity, a violation of the synthesis or enhancement of the catabolism of immunoglobulin A, and also its adsorption on immune complexes.
+A decrease in the concentration of immunoglobulin A indicates a deficiency of humoral and local immunity, a disruption in the synthesis or increased catabolism of immunoglobulin A, as well as its adsorption on immune complexes.

-Changes in the concentration of immunoglobulin A in the blood serum for various diseases
+Changes in the concentration of immunoglobulin A in blood serum in various diseases